What You Should Know

-Amanita Vaginata is often found in urban settings or in public parks where the earth has been disturbed at some point in the relatively recent past.
-I find it in grassy areas at the edges of woods - or in lawns that are not meticulously manicured - more frequently than I find it in the woods.
+It is often found in urban settings or in public parks where the earth has been disturbed at some point in the relatively recent past.

-Gills narrowly attached to free, close, thin, up to 1 cm broad, white to pallid, the edges minutely fringed, greyish near the margin in some specimens, lamellulae up to 5-seried.
+The gills narrowly attached to free, close, thin, up to 1 cm broad, white to pallid, the edges minutely fringed, grayish near the margin in some specimens, lamellulae up to 5-seried.

 Spores 8.0-11.5 x 7.5-10 µm, subglobose to globose, smooth, thin-walled, hilar appendage distinct, contents granular with one to several guttules, inamyloid; spore print white.